grumat/glossy-msp430/Firmware.shared/docs/DevEnv.md

 To compile a project use **[Ctrl]**+**[Shift]**+**[B]** and **[F5]** to run.

-When you press **[F5]** VisualGDB establishes a connection with the **Black Magic Probe** abd downloads the program into the flash memory of the BluePill.
+When you press **[F5]** VisualGDB establishes a connection with the **Black Magic Probe** and downloads the program into the flash memory of the BluePill.
 Execution then starts.

 The Trace SWO viewer would display activities depending on the connected target.
 In the image below a MSP430F1611 is connected to the JTAG bus of the Glossy MSP430 prototype board like shown in the first picture, and produces the following output: